ericacau/Text-Analytics/README.md

  * EDA
  * Baseline
- * Traditional genre classification using summaries
+ * Traditional genre classification using BoW, Word2Vec,TF-IDF (features) + ML models
  * BERT and Transformers for genre classification
  * ZSL for genre classification
  * ZSL NER to analyze and compare all the summaries